folio-org/kitfox-github/.github/actions/get-release-config/README.md

 # Get Release Configuration Action

-A GitHub Action that reads and parses release configuration from a `release-config.yml` file in a repository.
+A GitHub Action that reads and parses release configuration from an `update-config.yml` file in a repository.
 This action validates configuration settings, checks for existing release branches, and provides structured outputs for release automation workflows.

 ## Features

-- **Configuration File Discovery**: Automatically locates and reads `release-config.yml` files
+- **Configuration File Discovery**: Automatically locates and reads `update-config.yml` files
 - **Branch Validation**: Verifies that configured release branches actually exist in the repository
 - **Flexible Configuration**: Supports custom config file paths and branch references
 - **Structured Outputs**: Provides JSON arrays and maps for easy consumption by other workflow steps